 3. Get Moving

 Increasing your physical activity is a great way to help your body get rid of any excess sodium.
 Exercising causes your body to shed a combination of water and salt.
 Because of this natural process, it's important to maintain good hydration when working out regularly, including drinking water during your workout when needed.

 However, you can drink too much water during exercise.
 Hyponatremia is rare, but it is something that marathoners and athletes should be aware of.
 Hyponatremia means your blood sodium is too low—this can occur if you drink too much water.
 If you're exercising for a long time, especially in hot conditions where you may sweat more, be sure to consume some salt and drink water to quench your thirst, but don't overdo it.

 When preparing or eating foods, try to resist the urge to add additional salt.
 You can reduce your sodium intake by limiting your consumption of processed and packaged foods and choosing lower-sodium versions of your favorite foods whenever possible.

 Cooking more at home also gives you more control over how much salt to add to your foods.
 You can also use herbs and spices to add extra flavor without increasing sodium.
 Browse our collection of healthy low-sodium recipes for meal inspirations.

 Related: 9 Easy Ways to Cut Back on Sodium

 The Bottom Line

-Sodium is needed to help our bodies carry out normal functions, but too much sodium can be problematic and cause some serious health concerns.
+Sodium is essential for many body functions, but too much of it can be problematic and cause serious health concerns.
 If you're feeling bloated, puffy or like you've eaten too much salt, try increasing your water intake, adding more potassium to your daily diet, increasing physical activity and reducing added salt.